psarando/shire-reckoning/README.md

 he was making a correspondence between the modern Gregorian January 1 and Shire Afteryule 9, which means Shire New Year's Day would have corresponded to the Gregorian December 23, and Shire Astron 6 would have corresponded to the Gregorian March 29.
-Shapiro starts his reckoning from the classical Julian March 29 in 1 A.D, but the [proleptic Gregorian March 29 in 1 A.D. is equivalent to the classical Julian March 31 in 1 A.D.](https://en.wikipedia.org/wiki/Conversion_between_Julian_and_Gregorian_calendars)
+Shapiro starts his reckoning from the classical Julian March 29 in 1 A.D., but the [proleptic Gregorian March 29 in 1 A.D. is equivalent to the classical Julian March 31 in 1 A.D.](https://en.wikipedia.org/wiki/Conversion_between_Julian_and_Gregorian_calendars)
-Likewise, the proleptic Gregorian December 23 in 1 A.D. is equivalent to the classical Julian December 25 in 1 A.D.
-(which may have something to do with [Tolkien's 1942 moon phases alignment](#reckoning-with-moon-phases)).

 Second, we know that the Calendar of Imladris New Year's Day ended up on a Shire Astron 6 by the end of the Third Age, but that doesn't necessarily mean that a Calendar of Imladris should start reckoning from that date.